righthandabacus/righthandabacus.github.io/_posts/2011-05-18-y71-shortestpath.markdown

         year = 1963,
     }

-This finds the shortest path first, then finds the $K$ shortest path from all paths that branch out from the shortest path.
+This finds the shortest path first, then finds the $$K$$ shortest path from all paths that branch out from the shortest path.

     @techreport{s,